apalache-mc/apalache/docs/src/tutorials/pluscal-tutorial.md

 ```

 Apalache reports no violation of `MutualExclusion`.
 This is a good start.
-Since Apalache by default analyzes the executions that make up to 10
+However, since Apalache only analyzes executions that make up to 10
-transitions, this analysis in incomplete.
+transitions by default, this analysis is incomplete.

 ## Step 4: Checking mutual exclusion for unbounded executions